smart40k/alx-low_level_programming/0x0A-argc_argv/README.md

-'3-mul.c is a program that multiplies two numbers'
+'4-add.c is a program that adds positive numbers'